Symptoms of HIV can vary from person to person.

 The best way to determine if a person has HIV is through a blood test.
 HIV blood tests work by detecting certain proteins called antibodies that are present in the blood.
 The body automatically makes these proteins in response to the presence of HIV.
 Some blood tests also detect proteins produced by HIV, called antigens.

-Saliva tests can also detect the presence of HIV.
+Oral swab tests can also detect the presence of HIV.

 People who have shared needles or had sex without a condom should be sure to get tested.